 - Cribs: Cribs can be one of the higher ticket items you’ll purchase for your newborn, but it’s for a reason.
 In 2011, five federal requirements were put into law to maintain a higher standard of safety moving forward, but even if the advertised crib was made after 2011, it’s usually best to purchase this new.
 Similarly, it’s not recommended parents purchase a used crib mattress not only for sanitary reasons (bodily fluids, bed bugs, etc.) but also safety reasons as mattresses can degrade with age.

 - Car Seats: In many cases, it is not recommended to purchase a used car seat, as the materials used can degrade overtime, in addition to most only having an expiration date of six to eight years from purchase.
 Depending on how old the car seat is, it may not make sense to purchase it used instead of new, which could be considered a long term investment depending on the adaptability of the seat as your child grows.
 Additionally, there are new technological advancements being put onto the market annually for car seats, which older models likely won’t have.
 Target’s car seat trade-in program is a great option for upgrading car seats.
+Walmart has one, too!

 Maybe Buy These Baby Items Used